Tenth Acre Farm is named after my first homestead in the suburbs of Cincinnati, Ohio. The size of the property was one-tenth of an acre (0.10-acre)!

 She holds a Masters degree in education and has received certification in both Permaculture Design and Community Garden Development.

-The Tenth Acre Farm website was founded in July of 2013, and her first book, The Suburban Micro-Farm: Modern Solutions for Busy People was released in December, 2016.
+The Tenth Acre Farm website was founded in July of 2013, and her first book, The Suburban Micro-Farm: Modern Solutions for Busy People was first released in December, 2016.
+A full-color edition was released in 2018, distributed by Chelsea Green Publishing.

 13 Random Things About Me

-- Speaking of my husband, we met on the internet.
+Mr. TAF and I met via an internet dating site for people who love the outdoors.
 In a twist of irony, we discovered that he grew up playing in my grandma’s backyard.

 - I had a childhood friend who taught me how to eat ants.
 For some reason, the habit didn’t stick.

 - I was so proud of the brownies I made for our childhood lemonade stand that I didn’t taste test them before selling.
 Turns out I used a cup of salt instead of a teaspoon.
-My brothers haven’t let me live it down.
+My brothers haven’t let me live it down since.

-- When I stopped biting my nails I switched to biting the skin around my nails.
+- When I stopped biting my nails (as an adult), I switched to biting the skin around my nails.

-- I love yoga, but I’m horrible at it.
-I can barely touch my toes.
+- I practice yoga daily and value the ritual, but I’m horrible at it.
+I can barely touch my toes!

-- I majored in veterinary sciences in college, graduated with a masters degree in spanish education, and became a full-time gardener, homesteader, teacher, home economist, community builder, writer, permaculturist…on second thought, I don’t know what I’ve become.
+- I majored in veterinary sciences in college, graduated with a masters degree in Spanish education, and am now a certified permaculture gardener, educator, and author.
+Be open to exploring all the things!
+You never know what you’ll finally land on.

-- I’ve been to Latin America four times, Europe three times, and North Africa one time.
+- I’ve been to Latin America four times, Europe a handful of times, and North Africa one time.
 I was assaulted twice, almost died once, ran out of money once, and almost had my bus hijacked by gun-wielding townies.
 I’ll let you decide which happened where.
+What I learned: If you live through the early trips, they get better, and eventually you get to experience amazing things drama-free!

 - When I’m not in the garden, I’d rather be traveling.
 In fact, once upon a time I dreamed of being a travel writer.
 But then I looked back on my past travel experiences (see #10) and decided it probably wasn’t a good idea.

 - What I don’t like: horror movies, parsnips, and “The Greatest Love of All” by Whitney Houston.
-We had to sing it in high school choir and the song became lodged in my brain on repeat for decades.
-Sexual Chocolate’s version could win a grammy compared to ours.
+We sang a (poorly off-key) rendition of it in high school choir and the song became lodged in my brain on repeat for decades.
+Sexual Chocolate’s version could win a grammy compared to ours!